 Use Couture Color Combinations

-There are few trending color combinations as chic as blush and chartreuse.
-Color blocking gives this bedroom a linear appeal that allows a more-is-more mentality to shine without becoming overwhelming, even including pops of greenery and black-and-white patterns in the mix.
-The overall aesthetic feels full of energy but also sharp, clean, and modern.
+There are few statement colors as chic as royal purple, and this living room incorporates it in a bold way without overwhelming its bright white design.
+Color blocking gives this space a linear appeal that allows the more-is-more mentality to shine without feeling too busy.
+Including pops of greenery and black-and-white patterns, the overall aesthetic feels full of energy while staying sharp, clean, and modern.

 Be Abstract to the Max